d0ublew/blog/notes/mobile/dio-validatecertificate-pinning-bypass/readme.md

 Have you ever wondered why your usual Flutter SSL Pinning bypass is not working on application built using [`dio`](https://github.com/cfug/dio/)?
-During one of my mobile penetration testing project, I was met with such application where the HTTPS requests were successfully sent to my proxy but the mobile application would throw error messages, stating something went wrong.
+During one of my mobile penetration testing project, I was met with such application where the HTTPS requests were successfully sent to my proxy (using <https://github.com/NVISOsecurity/disable-flutter-tls-verification>) but the mobile application would throw error messages, stating something went wrong.

 ![dio badcertificate](./img/01-badcertificate.png)